 Focus on Continued Management of Our Cost Structure.
 Immediately following the acquisition by Acquisition Corp. of substantially all of Time Warner's music division on March 1, 2004, we commenced a broad-based restructuring plan (the "Restructuring Plan").
 We intend to continue to maintain a disciplined approach to cost management in our business, and to pursue additional cost savings.
 We have completed substantially all of the Restructuring Plan with annualized cost savings of approximately \$250 million.
 We project the one-time costs associated with the Restructuring Plan to be between \$225 million to \$250 million, of which approximately \$140 million has been paid through December 31, 2004.
-This projection is substantially less than the \$310 million original estimate of such restructuring charges.
-We expect to pay a majority of the remaining costs in 2005 and 2006.
-There are still significant risks associated with the Restructuring Plan.
+This projection is substantially less than the \$310 million original estimate of such restructuring Plan.
 See "Risk Factors" and "Business."